1monalisa1/01-FinTech-Case-Study/README.md

 			4.7/5 rating in US App Store.
 			* Top-ranked among shopping apps in all markets where it’s available.
 			* More than 2.7 million items to their wish lists since the feature became available in 2019.
+	* SecuriCAD:  Fully automated security assessments of their cloud architectures for risk assessment
+		* As stated by Klarna's CSO:
+			* "Manually modelling an environment of our scale for simulation is simply not feasible not with a high level of detail.
+While simulation is probably one of the few ways to risk assess a large-scale environment in continuous change, the key is to build the model continuously based on the real environment.
+We see this as a leap, moving away from human subjective assessment and the rigidity of formal strict security frameworks and keeping consistent security.
+While frameworks and human assessment will absolutely be a part in our work for the foreseeable future, we also have to find new ways to keep our security posture on top and keep a high speed of innovation.

+"Through automated modelling of our environment, we see a potential to significantly increase development speed, and take on the challenge of looking at the whole while having clear control of all the details and moving pieces.

+"The simulation capability increases both our capability to see how changes in one team’s environment can affect others and to make assessments more consistent.
+In the end, it increases security where it really counts" (Foreseeti).

 ## Landscape
 * *Klarna’s FinTech Domain*